Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Odd primary homology

 As an immediate corollary to \Cref{oddE2}, we see that the weight two part of the spectral sequence (\ref{oddprimarysseq}) collapses on the $E^2$-page, since the $E^2$-page is concentrated in simplicial degree 0 and 1.
 When $p>3$, weight three elements on the $E^2$-page are in simplicial degree 1 or 2 since $[[x,x],x]=0$ by the Jacobi identity.
 Hence the weight three part of the spectral sequence (\ref{oddprimarysseq}) also collapses on the $E^2$-page. \begin{corollary} Let $M^n$ be a parallelizable manifold and $X$ any spectrum.
 Let $\g$ be the $\Lie_{\Fp}$-algebra $\widetilde{H}^*(M^+;\Fp)\tens \Lie_{\Fp}(\Sigma^n H_*(X;\Fp))$ \begin{enumerate} \item For all $i$, there is an isomorphism of $\Fp$-modules \item If $p\geq 5$, then for all $i$ \end{enumerate} \end{corollary} \begin{remark} For $M$ a connected $n$-manifold, B\"{o}digheimer-Cohen-Taylor showed that for $r+n$ odd and $r\geq 0$ \cite{BCT}.
 Their proof does not work in the case where $r+n$ is even due to the existence of nontrivial self-brackets in $H_*(\Omega^m \Sigma^m S^{l});\Fp)$ when $l$ is even.
 Roughly speaking, their inductive proof relies on the canonical map being an injection, which is only true when $l$ is odd. \Cref{oddsmallweight} shows that when $l$ is even, the mod $p$ homology of $B_k(M;\mathbb S^r), k=2,3$ depends on the cup product structure on $H^*(M^+;\Fp)$: if $a\cup b=c$ in $\widetilde H^*(M^+;\Fp)$, then the $d_1$-differential sends $(a\tens x)\tens(b\tens x)$ to which is not zero since $x$ has internal degree $l$. \end{remark}

-At higher weights, there generally will be higher differentials in the odd primary Knudsen's spectral sequence (\ref{oddprimarysseq}).
-In forthcoming joint work with Matthew Chen, we make use of \Cref{oddE2} and Drummond-Cole-Knudsen's computation of the rational homology of the unordered configurations space $B_k(\Sigma_g)$ to identify the differentials in Knudsen's spectral sequence for $B_k(\Sigma_g;\mathbb{S})$.
-As a result, we show that the integral homology of $B_k(\Sigma_g)$ is $p$-torsion-free for $k\leq p$ and $g\geq 1$.
+At higher weights, there generally will be higher differentials in the odd primary Knudsen spectral sequence (\ref{oddprimarysseq}).
+In recent work with Matthew Chen \cite{cz}, we make use of \Cref{oddE2} and Drummond-Cole-Knudsen's computation of the rational homology of the unordered configurations space $B_k(M)$ where $M=\Sigma_1$ or $\Sigma_{g,1}$ \cite{dck} to identify the differentials in the Knudsen spectral sequence for $B_k(\Sigma_g;\mathbb{S})$.
+As a result, we show that the integral homology of $B_k(\Sigma_1)$ is $p$-torsion-free for $k\leq p$.
+The same argument works for the punctured surface $\Sigma_{g,1}$ with $g\geq 0$, thereby providing a more elementary proof for \cite[Theorem 1.10]{bhk}